papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 ### Exclusion Logic

-**Key Feature:** Once a media file and sidecar are matched in any phase, they are excluded from further processing.
-This prevents double-matching and ensures each file is processed only once.
+**Key Feature:** Once a media file is matched in any phase, it is excluded from further processing.
+However, sidecars remain available for ALL phases 1-3, allowing the same sidecar to match multiple media files (e.g., both the original and edited versions).

-**Batch Processing:** All media files in an album are processed together, allowing the exclusion logic to work effectively across all phases.
+**Media File Exclusion:** Matched media files are immediately excluded from subsequent phases to prevent double-matching.

+**Sidecar Availability:** Sidecars are tracked as matched but remain in the processing pool for all phases 1-3, ensuring they can serve multiple media files.

+**Phase 4 Cleanup:** Only after all phases 1-3 are complete are matched sidecars removed from the pool, allowing Phase 4 to accurately report truly unmatched sidecars.

 ### Numeric Suffix Validation